emqx/emqx-docs/en_US/gateway/mqttsn.md

 ## Customize Your MQTT-SN Gateway

-Besides the default settings, EMQX also offers various fields to better serve your business needs.
-This section gives a detailed explanation of different fields on the Gateways page.
+In addition to the default settings, EMQX provides a variety of configuration options to better accommodate your specific business requirements.
+This section offers an in-depth overview of the various fields available on the **Gateways** page.

 ### Basic Configuration

-In the **Basic Configuration** tab, you can customize your gateway ID, predefine the topic list for this gateway, and set the MountPoint for this gateway.
-See the texts below the screenshot for a detailed explanation of each field.
+In the **Basic Configuration** tab, you can customize your gateway ID, predefine the topic list, and set the MountPoint string for this gateway.
+See the texts below the screenshot for a comprehensive explanation of each field.

 ![Basic Configuration](./assets/mqttsn-basic-config.png)